 - How will I know when it is accomplished?

 - Indicators should be quantifiable

-Better example, “Deposit $15 per week into my savings account.
-At the end of 2014 I will have over $700 which is what I need for a very nice used horsemanship outfit, saddle pad and matching hat.”
+- Better example: “Deposit $15 per week into my savings account.
+At the end of the year I will have over $700, which is what I need for a very nice used horsemanship outfit, saddle pad and matching hat.”

 It is important that your goals are realistic and attainable.
 While an attainable goal may be difficult to achieve, the goal is not extreme.
 That is, the goals are neither out of reach nor below standard performance, as these may be considered meaningless.
 When you identify goals that are most important to you, you begin to figure out ways you can make them come true.
 You develop the attitudes, abilities and skills to reach them.